mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 outbound_auth/password = password
 ```

-Most likely you also need to configure WebSMS for SMS to work, see separate documentation.

 ### SIP Users

 PJSIP endpoints are defined using the [PJSIP Wizard](https://wiki.asterisk.org/wiki/display/AST/PJSIP+Configuration+Wizard) in the configuration file `pjsip_endpoint.conf`.
 For convenience the template, `tpl_softphone` has been defined in `pjsip_wizard.conf`.

 Add an endpoint entry in `pjsip_endpoint.conf` for each user.
 Each user can simultaneously connect with several soft-phones, using the same account.